GaiaL/MMweb/source/contents/apply_for_admission_detail.md

 The information sessions are designed to give you a chance to tour the facilities and ask questions about applying to the program.

 ### WHERE
-Multimedia Graduate Office, Art & Education (AE) Building, Room 1231b, California State University, East Bay, 25800 Carlos Bee Blvd., Hayward
+Multimedia Graduate Office, Art & Education (AE) Building, Room 1231b,

+California State University, East Bay, 25800 Carlos Bee Blvd., Hayward, CA